netcreateorg/nc-multiplex/ReadMe.md

 #### 3. Compile NetCreate for Classroom
 ```
-npm run classroom   # Not necessary if you ran `npm run dev` above
+npm run classroom
 ```
 We need pre-compile the NetCreate code.
+(This step is not necessary if you ran `npm run dev` above.)

 #### 4. Start Reverse Proxy Server